Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Seventh C file is 6-cap_string.c, it capitalizes all words of a string.

 - Eighth C file is 7-leet.c, it encodes a string into 1337.

+## Advanced Parts of the Task

+- First C file is 100-rot13.c, it encodes a string using rot13.